-We have earned no revenue since inception, and our operations have been funded with the initial capital contributions, grants and debt.
-We have incurred losses totaling \$2.34 million from inception through September 30, 2015.
+We have earned no revenue from operations since inception, and our operations have been funded with the initial capital contributions, grants and debt.
+We have incurred losses totaling \$3.4 million from inception through December 31, 2015.
 These losses are primarily the result of research and development costs associated with commercializing our technology, in addition to general administrative costs associated with critical roles as well as professional fees including legal and accounting.
 We expect to continue to incur substantial costs for commercialization of our technology on a continuous basis because our business model involves materials and solid state device technology development as well as engineering of catalog and custom filter designs.

 Our financial statements contemplate the continuation of our business as a going concern.
 We are subject to the risks and uncertainties associated with a new business.
 We have no established source of capital, do not yet have the ability to earn revenue and have incurred significant losses from operations since inception.
 These matters raise substantial doubt about our ability to continue as a going concern.
+The Company estimates that its current cash on hand, \$2.3million, will fund its operations through July, 2016 and we will need to raise further capital, through the sale of additional equity securities or otherwise, to support our future operations, to fund production qualification and ramp up to full production.
+There is no assurance that the Company's projections and estimates are accurate.
 Our auditors also have expressed an opinion that substantial doubt exists as to whether we can continue as a going concern in their report on our audited financial statements for the year ended March 31, 2015.
 Our financial statements do not include any adjustments relating to the recoverability and classification of recorded assets or the amounts and classification of liabilities that might be necessary should we be unable to continue in existence.